Richard Hendrix

-Venard Richard Hendrix (Macedonian: Венард Ричард Хендрикс; born November 15, 1986) is an American-born naturalized Macedonian professional basketball player who last played for Niigata Albirex BB of the B.League.
-He has also represented North Macedonia in international competitions.
+Venard Richard Hendrix (Macedonian: Венард Ричард Хендрикс; born November 15, 1986) is an American-born naturalized Macedonian former professional basketball player.
 Hendrix attended the University of Alabama, where he played for the Crimson Tide.
 He was drafted with 49th pick in the second round of the 2008 NBA draft by the Golden State Warriors.
+He has also represented North Macedonia in international competitions.

 Early years

 Richard Hendrix was raised in Athens, Alabama, born the son of two educators.
 He began his athletic career at the young age of five by playing basketball for the local recreation center.
 He played soccer, tennis, baseball and football on a competitive level where he was considered a standout on his respective teams.
 Hendrix attended Athens High School, the same high school that produced NFL pro bowler Philip Rivers.

 At Athens High he was a four-year starter on the varsity basketball team, where he was coached by his father, Venard Hendrix.
 He was named 5A Player of the Year and selected as Alabama Mr. Basketball in 2005.
 Hendrix finished his career 92 double-doubles, nine triple doubles, and two quadruple doubles.
 Hendrix scored 2,915 points in his career and currently holds Alabama high school state records (www.ahsaa.com) for career rebounds (1,820) and blocked shots (667).
 Hendrix is considered one of the most decorated prep basketball players in Alabama high school history.
 He was selected as a two-time Parade All-American and as a participant in the 2005 McDonald's All-American Boys Game.
 Hendrix played AAU basketball with the Alabama Lasers Youth Inc.

 Considered a five-star recruit by Rivals.com, Hendrix was listed as the No. 3 power forward and the No. 9 player in the nation in 2005.